Crescentweiss/HuffmanCoding/README.md

 small demo
-use huffman coding to compress a txt and output dictionary
+use huffman coding to compress Maupassant.txt and output dictionary in HuffDictionary.txt